-This change effectively doubles the frequency at which the threads operate, so the sine and cosine waves will change shape.
+This change effectively doubles the frequency at which the threads operate, so the sine and cosine waves will change shape, as shown below.

 Sending Probed Data to Other Programs

 Data values may be recorded to files for subsequent processing, or may be recorded and streamed to NightTrace for live processing.